maikaisogawa/flashbot-recovery/README.md

 - The code for this repo provides an example of how

 - This is the actual code I used (with added comments) to recover assets from a compromised wallet
-- Most of this code was taken from the example provided by https://www.youtube.com/watch?v=1ve1YIpDs_I
+- Most of this code was taken from the example provided by https://github.com/scyclow/flashbot and https://www.youtube.com/watch?v=1ve1YIpDs_I

 ## Setup
 - `npm install`